spacemeshos/smapp-lite/TestCases.md

 **Back Button**

+1. Check that the page displays: "Back" button.
-1. Verify clicking the "Back" button navigates the user back to the mnemonic confirmation page.
+2. Verify clicking the "Back" button navigates the user back to the mnemonic confirmation page.
-2. Ensure that any entered passwords are not retained when navigating back.
+3. Ensure that any entered passwords are not retained when navigating back.

 **Create Wallet Button**

+1. Check that the page displays: Green "Create Wallet" button.
-1. Verify the "Create Wallet" button is disabled if the password fields are empty or passwords do not meet requirements.
+2. Verify the "Create Wallet" button is disabled if the password fields are empty or passwords do not meet requirements.
-2. Ensure the "Create Wallet" button is enabled only when both password fields are filled, match, and meet the requirements.
+3. Ensure the "Create Wallet" button is enabled only when both password fields are filled, match, and meet the requirements.
-3. Verify clicking the "Create Wallet" button with valid passwords successfully creates the wallet.
+4. Verify clicking the "Create Wallet" button with valid passwords successfully creates the wallet.
-4. Ensure the user is navigated to the wallet dashboard page upon successful wallet creation.
+5. Ensure the user is navigated to the wallet dashboard page upon successful wallet creation.
-5. Check behavior when clicking "Create Wallet" with both password fields empty.
+6. Check behavior when clicking "Create Wallet" with both password fields empty.
-6. Check behavior when clicking "Create Wallet" with only one of the password fields filled.
+7. Check behavior when clicking "Create Wallet" with only one of the password fields filled.

 # Recover Your Wallet